subsquid/sqd-network/specifications/chain-spec.md

 ## Abstract

-Current subsquid architecture is organized in a centralized way that has some cons that doesn't allow provide more useful and interesting features for our users and the project as a business itself.
-Below the list of some of thems:
+Current subsquid architecture is organized in a centralized way that has some cons that doesn't provide more useful and interesting features for our users and the project as a business itself.
+Below is the list of some such features:
 - Each archive/squid provides different blockchain data independently.
-- You as user should choose and use an archive/squid based on your own choice.
+- You as a user should choose and use an archive/squid based on your own choice.
 - You need to implement or ask somebody else for additional tools to verify archive/squid trusted behavior.
 - It's difficult to punish somehow archive/squid behaving badly.
 - Archive and squid horizontal scalability issue.